davitshahnazaryan3/IPBSD/README.md

 ### Step by step procedure<a id='process'>

 -> **Phase 1 - Performance objectives:**<br/>
+Iterations: 1a. if EAL is not below the objecctive EAL limit (software outputs an Error message)
+			1b. if period lower limit works out higher than the upper limit (software outputs an Error message)

 		1. Define limit EAL (economic loss) and target MAFC (collapse safety) - Input and supply other input arguments; methods: read_inputs